-Now you'll need to turn around and straddle your dog so you're facing his back end.
+Now you'll need to turn around and straddle your dog so you're facing their back end.

-Again, have both dog boots ready in order to get the job done as quickly as possible.
-Follow the same procedure with each back paw.
-Be sure that you're placing the paw flat on the floor and the boot is adjusted properly before you fasten the straps.
+Again, have both dog booties ready.
+Follow the same procedure as above with each back paw.
+Be sure that you're placing the paw flat on the floor and that the boot is adjusted properly before you fasten the straps.

-When you're learning how to put boots on a dog, your dog may not be as cooperative as my Chloe.
-In this case, you may want to start by putting on one dog boot at a time and allowing him to get used to that one before you put on any more.
+When you're learning how to put on dog boots for the first time, your pooch may not be as cooperative as my Chloe.
+In that case, start by putting on one dog shoe at a time and then allowing them time to get used to that one before you put on the next one.

-I show an example of this in my video guide above.
-It's a much more simple process, but you need to be sure that after you put the boot on you're pushing the base of the paw against your palm and adjusting the boot properly.
+I show an example of this in my video above.
+It's a simple process, but be sure that after you put the boot on that you're pushing the base of the paw against your palm and adjusting the bootie properly.

-If you learn how to put boots on a dog when he's lying down, you may need to adjust the dog boots after he stands up and places his paws flat on the floor.
+When you're trying to learn how to put on dog booties on a dog when they're lying down, you'll need to adjust the boots after the dog stands up and places their paws flat on the floor.